 A Siamese lilac point cat is also known as a lavender point Siamese.
 They have warm gray fur on their ears, nose, tail and feet, and the rest of their body is white.
 Their appearance is very chic, but their personality can be larger than life, so they’re not suited to everyone.
-Today we’ll share their breed traits, characteristics and the best way to care for this unusual pet.
+Today I’ll share their breed traits, characteristics and the best way to care for this unusual pet.

 - What is a lilac point Siamese cat?